deep-learning-security/deep-learning-security.github.io/index.md

-Deep learning has made huge advances and impact in many areas of computer science such as vision, speech, NLP, and Robotics.
+Deep learning has made huge advances and impact in many areas of computer science such as vision, speech, NLP, and robotics.
 Many exciting research questions lie in the intersection of security and deep learning.

 **First**, how will these deep learning systems behave in the